 Ayden is a very small town located in the state of North Carolina.
 With a population of 5,053 people and two constituent neighborhoods, Ayden is the 156th largest community in North Carolina.

-Unlike some towns, Ayden isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ayden are a mix of both white- and blue-collar jobs.
-Overall, Ayden is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Ayden who work in sales jobs (12.02%), food service (11.32%), and healthcare (11.32%).
+Ayden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Ayden is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Ayden who work in food service (12.78%), teaching (12.72%), and sales jobs (12.56%).

 In addition, Ayden is a college town.
 There are a lot of students in Ayden attending college, and as a result Ayden provides a number of services, amenities and opportunities geared to the needs and activities of students.

 Ayden is an extremely ethnically-diverse town.
 The people who call Ayden home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ayden residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Ayden include English, Irish, Italian, and French .
+The greatest number of Ayden residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Ayden include German, Irish, Italian, and French .

 The most common language spoken in Ayden is English.
 Other important languages spoken here include Spanish and French.